WebCoderBench: Benchmarking Web Application Generation with Comprehensive and Interpretable Evaluation Metrics: Dataset

 \subsection{Dataset Statistics}

-We perform detailed and multi-dimensional classifications of each requirement to enable an in-depth analysis of the characteristics and distribution of our dataset.
-The classification results are shown in Figure~\ref{dataset detail table}, with all tags manually labeled by human experts assisted by an LLM (Gemini-2.5-pro).
+We perform detailed and multi-dimensional classifications of each requirement to enable an in-depth analysis of the characteristics and distribution of the dataset.
+The results are shown in Table~\ref{dataset detail table}, with all tags manually labeled by human experts assisted by an LLM (Gemini-2.5-pro).

 { }